secure-compilation/secure-compilation.github.io/index.markdown

 under the supervision of [Cătălin Hriţcu].
 We can additionally support exceptional candidates for permanent [Researcher](#cr) positions funded and awarded competitively by Inria.
-More details about each of these follow.
+More details about each of these positions are followed by some [general information](#general) about all of them.

 ## Research Internships {#intern}

-The research internships are for excellent students at the BSc and MSc levels interested in getting an initial contact with research and for PhD students at other institutions who are interested in getting hands on experience with research on the SECOMP project.
+The research internships are for highly motivated students at the BSc and MSc levels interested in getting an initial contact with research and for PhD students at other institutions who are interested in getting hands on experience with research on the SECOMP project.
 Successful